open-component-model/ocm-spec/doc/05-guidelines/02-contract.md

 The plain Open Component Model itself offers a solid foundation, and its true potential shines when complemented by various tools that interact with the model, enhancing its overall value.

 A first example of such a tool is a transport tool.
 It uses the access information of resources contained in a component version to copy software artifacts from one environment into another.
 Resource locations will be potentially adapted for the component versions in the target environment.
-See also section [transport](../02-processing/02-transport.md)

 Another example could be a deployment tool using component versions to determine the artifacts to be deployed into a target environments.